jasminedevv/Django-deploy-test/README.md

-# django-meetup-event
+# Django Deploy Test
-A Django module that hits the Meetup api to display the next scheduled meetup on your website.
+A simple Django project that displays a template site with static files for testing a server setup.